Tips for building a disability employee resource group

 Develop your ERG

-After your ERG is established, meet with key leaders in your company, such as a Chief Marketing Officer or a head of Human Resources or Talent Acquisition, Vogel advises.
+After your ERG is established, meet with key leaders in your company, such as a Chief Marketing Officer or a head of Human Resources or Talent Acquisition.
 Find out what their key objectives and business goals are and then consider ways that disability might be related to these objectives.
 This can foster executive involvement and align your ERG’s goals with those of your company.
 See if your ERG can present to different business teams or share further information to develop relationships and alignment.

 Build allies through intersectionality

 Look to intersectionality and connectivity with other communities or ERGs, such as LGBTQ+ groups, Black employee networks, or veterans’ groups.
-“Think about individuals in the LGBTQ community coming out in the workplace.
-How is that any different than someone with an invisible disability disclosing?
-It’s really not,” says Vogel.
 These commonalities build connectivity with other groups, forging allyship and building mutual success.
+Disability ERGs can be powerful networks to build community, put disability at the core of larger business objectives, and build allyship and alignment.
+And remember, keep the individual at the center of your work.

 Stay at the forefront